bkil/secuchart/data/_doc/3-tor.md

 # Tor

-Let's first clear up some common questions.
+## Intermediaries

 How decentralized is Tor?
 Is it serverless?
 Can it continue to operate when its principal vendor loses interest?
 Can it stay operational without any financing at all?

-If you use Tor or the app you sue under the hood, it first connects to 10 servers called "Directory authority nodes" to get a node list.
+If you use Tor or an app uses it under the hood, it first connects to 10 servers called "Directory authority nodes" to get a node list.
 Their IP address are hard coded in the application.
+They are probably ran by the Tor Foundation.

-It then discovers the address of manually operated relay servers from the public Tor directory and attempts to connect to some of those.
+It then discovers the address of relay servers operated by select volunteers from the public Tor directory and attempts to connect to some of those.

 If you are using proxies or bridges, you are using even more intermediate servers: